Welcome to Tower Faustus.

 - It is highly recommended that you keep notes on the room you are in and any clues you receive to help you to unravel the puzzle of the story.

 An e-book version of Tower Faustus is also available HERE.
-You can buy directly from me for $1.50 or from Amazon or other sources for $2.99
+You can buy from Amazon or other sources if you want a copy of your own to play offline.

 Don’t forget to drop by Edmund de Wight’s main website for more stories and free fiction